JeffDeCola/jeffCoin/README.md

 the private key.
 All transaction requests are broadcast to the entire Network before it is validated.
 Each Node does its own Proof of Work (PoW).

+The transactions are stored in the block using the **unspent transaction output model**.
+Basically a chain of ledger transactions.
+The illustration below will show this better than a explanation.

 **[BLOCKCHAIN-DATASTRUCTURES](https://github.com/JeffDeCola/jeffCoin/blob/master/blockchain/blockchain-datastructures.go)**

 A transaction for a block is the following go struct,